michelderu/command-reference/README.md

 My collection of useful commands.

 ## GIT
-### Remove unnecessary files from git and working directory
+### Remove unnecessary files from git
 Ths example removes Mac OS X files `.DS_Store` from all folders in the repo.
 Make sure to add it to `.gitignore` also!
-If yo ualso want to remove files from disk, remove the `--cached` option.
+If you also want to remove files from disk, remove the `--cached` option.
 ```sh
 find . -name .DS_Store -print0 | xargs -0 git rm -f --ignore-unmatch --cached
 git commit -am "Removed unnecessary files"